Halifax Pilots

 Conducting the safe navigation and berthing of massive vessels requires great precision and skill with constant vigilance of dynamic underkeel clearance (DUKC), air gap, windage, currents, tides and other traffic in the waterway.
 Halifax pilots are experts in the direction of tugs for escorting and berthing operations, night navigation and navigating in fog.

-Technology when used as a tool to complement the pilot’s precise skill adds an extra layer of safety when maneuvering vessels in the port.
-This is of great benefit when piloting the latest ULCV vessels, or Neo-Panamax vessels under the bridges and through the Halifax Narrows 24/7, 365 days/ year.
+Technology when used as a tool to compliment the pilot’s precise skill adds an extra layer of safety when maneuvering vessels in the port.
+This is of great benefit when piloting the latest ULCV vessels, or Neo-Panamax vessels under the bridges and through the Halifax Narrows 24/7, 365 days/year.

 Halifax pilots have been instrumental in the development of safe operating weather and tug criteria for the ULCVs and Neo-Panamax vessels calling the Port.
-For example, the development of the SmartATLANTIC Inshore Weather Buoy for Halifax, the Port of Halifax Air Gap Measurement System for the Halifax Harbour Bridges, the iHeave Project to measure DUKC in sea state, and the use of portable pilotage units are just a few examples of pilot-led initiatives.
-We have not achieved these milestones only on our own, however, as one of our most valuable attributes is a spirit of open dialogue, partnership, and pooling expertise and resources with relevant stakeholders.
-Most recently, we have been working with the Canadian Coast Guard on a review of Nav-aids and deep-water routing of larger vessels, and with the Halifax Port Authority on the development of criteria for the simultaneous berthing of two ULCVs at the South End Container Terminal.
+For example, the development of the SmartATLANTIC Inshore Weather Buoy for Halifax, the Port of Halifax Air Gap Measurement System for the Halifax Harbour Bridges, the iHeave Project to measure DUKC in sea state, and the use of portable pilotage units to name just a few.
+We have not achieved these milestones on our own by any means - real strength lies in partnerships, open dialogue and pooling expertise and resources with relevant stakeholders.
+Most recently, we have been working with the Canadian Coast Guard on a review of Nav-aids and deep-water routing of larger vessels, and with Halifax Port Authority on the development of criteria for the simultaneous berthing of two ULCVs at the South End Container Terminal.

 Halifax